mythpe/laravel-tools/README.md

         your routes here
     });

-edit `app/Http/Kernel.php` to define route middleware in kernel.
+Edit `app/Http/Kernel.php` to define route middleware in kernel.

     use Myth\LaravelTools\Http\Middleware\PostmanMiddleware;